-Ever notice what a minefield of acronyms we are expected to negotiate our way through on a daily basis?
+Ever notice what a minefield of project management acronyms we are expected to negotiate our way through on a daily basis?

 Take a conversation I recently overheard in a project management workshop: